swseverance/core/tutorials/guides/02_react/react.md

 ### 2.1.
 Main Application

-Every Glue42 Core project must have a single central application called Main Application or Web Platform app.
+Every Glue42 Core project must have a single central application called [Main application](../../developers/core-concepts/web-platform/overview/index.html) or Web Platform app.
 In a real-world scenario this would be an application used for discovering and listing available applications, Workspaces, handling notifications and much more.
 However, your goal now is to learn about all these aspects with as little complexity as possible.
 That's why the **Clients** app will serve as your Main application.
 The users will open the Clients app and from there they will be able to click on a client and see their stocks and so on.

-Setting up a Main application is just as simple as calling a function.
+Setting up a [Main application](../../developers/core-concepts/web-platform/overview/index.html) is just as simple as calling a function.
 First, install the Glue42 [Web Platform](https://www.npmjs.com/package/@glue42/web-platform) library in the **Clients** app and then initialize it.
 The Web Platform library handles the entire Glue42 environment, which is necessary for the [Web Client](../../developers/core-concepts/web-client/overview/index.html) apps to be able to connect to the Main application and to each other.

 To setup your Main application, go to the **Clients** app and install the Glue42 [React Hooks](https://www.npmjs.com/package/@glue42/react-hooks) library: